 1. Making sure you can afford to repay a mortgage

 Before we (or any lender) can give you a mortgage, we need to make sure you can afford to pay it back, so we’ll offer an initial affordability check to give you a guide.
-You can use our affordability quick calculator to give you an idea of how much you might be able to lend you based on your income and expenditure.
+You can use our affordability quick calculator to give you an idea of how much you might be able to lend you based on your income and outgoings.

 When to do it: before you start your property search.